High-Powered Computing, Orbital Plumbing and Spacewalk Preps Today

-Category: Space Hits: 0NASA astronaut Kate Rubins (lower left) is pictured during a spacewalk on Feb.
+Category: Space Hits: 3NASA astronaut Kate Rubins (lower left) is pictured during a spacewalk on Feb.
 28, 2021, to install solar array modification kits on the space station.

 Preparations are stepping up ahead of Friday’s spacewalk at the International Space Station to continue solar array modifications.
 The Expedition 64 crew is also studying high-powered space computing while maintaining orbital lab systems.